 We do not treat areas around the spine or other arthritic problems.
 We treat tendons and other painful conditions such as plantar fasciitis (heel pain), Achilles tendonitis, and rotator cuff tendonitis including calcific tendonitis.
 We also treat epicondylitis of the elbow (tennis elbow, golfers elbow), patellar tendonitis and trochanteric bursitis of the hip.

 Read more information about the conditions that can be treated here.

 What equipment do you use – and how does it work?

-We have two state of the art machines.
-Manufactured in Germany and Switzerland, they provide the most up to date technology for Shockwave production.
-With digital ultrasound and three separate shockwave devices we can tailor your treatment precisely.
-The shockwaves are either generated by an electromagnetic coil (Focussed shockwave) or by a pneumatic projectile (Radial shockwave).
+With digital ultrasound and two separate shockwave devices we can tailor your treatment precisely.
+The shockwaves are either focused or radial.
 Using ultrasound guidance we can accurately determine the exact position and depth of treatment required, which is paramount for a quality treatment.

 Read more information about how it works here.

 What does the treatment do to the spur?
 Will it go away?

 Spurs usually occur as an end product of inflammation adjacent to the bone resulting in new bone formation.
 As such the spur is not the cause of the pain and therefore there is no reason to remove it.
 The spur represents new bone.
 It cannot be removed by shockwaves however, the cause of the pain is due to inflammation in the adjacent tendon or fascia.
 The treatment is directed at this pathology encouraging healing of the inflammation.